gabriel-aleixo/pizza-vision/README.md

 ## TODO

 Everything...
+- [ ] Implement infinite scroll on the home feed

 Plus:
 - [ ] How to maintain a local copy of all the users' images to avoid load them via the network each time they are needed